Movatterモバイル変換

 Russ Salakhutdinov,Richard S. Sutton, Geoffrey Hinton,Yoshua Bengio, andSteve Jurvetson

-Hinton is aFellow of the US Association for the Advancement of Artificial Intelligence (FAAAI) since 1990.[98]
-He was elected aFellow of the Royal Society of Canada (FRSC) in 1996,[99] and then aFellow of the Royal Society of London (FRS) in 1998.[100]
-He was the first winner of theRumelhart Prize in 2001.[101]
-His certificate of election for the Royal Society of London reads:
+Hinton is aFellow of the US Association for the Advancement of Artificial Intelligence (FAAAI) since 1990.[75]
+He was elected aFellow of the Royal Society of Canada (FRSC) in 1996,[76] and then aFellow of the Royal Society of London (FRS) in 1998.[77]
+He was the first winner of theRumelhart Prize in 2001.[78]
+According to the Royal Society:

-Geoffrey E. Hinton is internationally known for his work on artificial neural nets, especially how they can be designed to learn without the aid of a human teacher.
+Geoffrey Hinton is distinguished for his work on artificial neural nets, especially how they can be designed to learn without the aid of a human teacher.
+This may well be the start of autonomous intelligent brain-like machines.
 He has compared effects of brain damage with effects of losses in such a net, and found striking similarities with human impairment, such as for recognition of names and losses of categorisation.
-His work includes studies of mental imagery, and inventing puzzles for testing originality and creative intelligence.
-It is conceptual, mathematically sophisticated, and experimental.
-He brings these skills together with striking effect to produce important work of great interest.[102]
+His work includes studies of mental imagery, and inventing puzzles for testing originality and creative intelligence.[79]

 In 2001, Hinton was awarded an honoraryDoctor of Science (DSc) degree from theUniversity of Edinburgh.[38][80]
 He was awarded asInternational Honorary Member of the American Academy of Arts and Sciences in 2003.[81]
 Also, in this year he was elected a Fellow of the USCognitive Science Society.[82]
 He was the 2005 recipient of theIJCAI Award for Research Excellence lifetime-achievement award.[83]
 He was awarded the 2011Herzberg Canada Gold Medal for Science and Engineering.[84]
 In that same year, he also was awarded an honorary DSc degree from theUniversity of Sussex[38] In 2012, he received the Canada CouncilKillam Prize in Engineering.
 In 2013, he was awarded an honorary doctorate from theUniversité de Sherbrooke.[38][85]
 Hinton was elected an Honorary Foreign Member of the SpanishRoyal Academy of Engineering in 2015.[38]